RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

 **Associate the BANKDEMO Enterprise Server with Your Project**

-You need to associate your application with the BANKDEMO server.
+You must associate your application with the BANKDEMO server.
 This ensures that the project's **loadlib** directory is used by the BANKDEMO enterprise server.
 BANKDEMO is configured to use the \$IDE_LOADLIB environment variable as the first location in the search path and, when the IDE starts the server, then \$IDE_LOADLIB is set to the output directories of any project associated with the server.

 1. Right-click the BANKDEMO server and select **Associate with project \> Bankdemo**.